TharinduMadhusanka/semantic-movie-search/README.md

 - `TMDB.py`: Contains the `api_response` function to fetch data from TMDB API.
 - `YTS_url.py`: Contains the `get_movie_page_url` function to get the YTS movie page URL.
 - `requirements.txt`: Lists the dependencies.
-- `.gitignore`: Specifies files and directories to ignore.
-- `README.md`: Provides an overview and instructions on how to run the project.

 ## Database (Optional)